linda9512/Predicting-Battery-Remaining-Useful-Life-RUL-/README.md

 (Remove duplicate rows)
 df_cleaned = df_cleaned.drop_duplicates()

-Step 3: Save the Cleaned Data
-1.Save the cleaned dataset as  Main_Data.csv on your laptop.
+Step 3: Save the Cleaned Data=>Save the cleaned dataset as  Main_Data.csv on your laptop.

 # Python packages required to run the code
 •	System and File Handling
 o	os → For interacting with the operating system (file handling, paths)

 •	Data Processing and Computation o	pandas → For handling structured data (DataFrames, CSV files) o	numpy → For numerical computations (arrays, mathematical operations)

 •	Machine Learning and Model Handling o	joblib → For saving and loading machine learning models efficiently o	scikit-learn → For machine learning tasks, including: